 This is a figure which all lenders must quote when referring to mortgages and is intended to help customers compare the overall cost of different mortgages.

-The overall cost of comparison and the associated representative example are designed to show the total yearly cost of a mortgage, stated as a percentage of the loan.
-The information shown includes rate information and costs like the interest rate payable at the start of the mortgage and after the initial rate period has ended, Mortgage Application Processing Fee, Product Fee, Valuation Fee and Mortgage Fee.
+The overall cost of comparison is designed to show the total yearly cost of a mortgage, stated as a percentage of the loan.
+The information shown in a representative example includes rate information and costs like the interest rate payable at the start of the mortgage and after the initial rate period has ended, Product Fee, Valuation Fee and Mortgage Fee.
 It is the overall cost for comparing between different mortgage deals.

-When a mortgage deal comes to an end you will be usually be transferred to the Standard Variable Rate (SVR) - until you select a new deal.
-As the name suggests the SVR is a variable rate set by the lender, and can therefore be higher or lower than a mortgage deal rate - so it's worth exploring your options when the end date on a mortgage deal is approaching.
+The Standard Variable Rate (SVR) is the rate your mortgage will be transferred to when your deals comes to an end (until you select a new deal) As the name suggests the SVR is a variable rate set by the lender, and can therefore be higher or lower than a mortgage deal rate - so it's worth exploring your options when the end date on a mortgage deal is approaching.